gangdong/gangdong.github.io/_posts/2019-03-07-Python-pillow.markdown

 ### Some useful methods

-Here we take a example of python3.
+Here we take the example of python3.

 + **Open()/Show()**<br>
 To load an image from a file, use the `open()` function in the Image module.
 If successful, this function returns an Image object.
 You can now use instance attributes to examine the file contents: